mbcarbonetto/qiime2-session/Hands-on-V3.md

 </details>

-Rememeber you can do the same analysis for every alpha diveristy metric calculated just change the **--i-alpha-diversity** parameter.
+Remember you can do the same analysis for every alpha diveristy metric calculated just change the **--i-alpha-diversity** parameter.

 Note: **qiime diversity alpha-group-significance** uses Kruskal-Wallis nonparametric test.
 It also reports results of pairwise comparisons, in this case we only have two groups, so pairwise comparisons are not needed.

 #### 5- Assign taxonomy to features with trained classifiers.

-We are now ready to follow next step and classify the respesnetative sequences of each feature.
-In order to to this, we are going to use a pre-trained classifier.
-In this it has been pre- trained with Greengenes 13_8 99% OTUs full-16S rRNA gene length sequences.
-This is the Greengenes database (last release *13_18*) aligned at 99% similarity.
+We are now ready to follow the next step and classify representative sequences of each feature.
+In order to do this, we are going to use a pre-trained classifier.
+This has been pre-trained with Greengenes 13_8 99% OTUs full-16S rRNA gene length sequences.
+Here we use the Greengenes database (last release *13_18*) aligned at 99% similarity.

 You will need to download **gg-13-8-99-nb-classifier.qza** from this [link](https://data.qiime2.org/2018.8/common/gg-13-8-99-nb-classifier.qza).
 Please copy the file to *hands_on_files* folder.